State’s first baby of 2020 born at Rotunda hospital in Dublin

 The baby, weighing 3.23kgs (7lbs 2oz) was her mother’s first child and both mother and daughter were said by the hospital to be doing well.

-A second baby girl, weighing 2.59kgs (5lb 11oz), was born at the hospital at 59 minutes past midnight.
+A second baby girl, weighing 2.59kgs (5lb 11oz), was born at the hospital at 12.59am.
 This baby girl was her mother’s third child.

 The hospital said a photocall was being prepared for Wednesday afternoon at which more details of the girls and their families are expected to be released.